jaganath104/oops-codes/README.md

+# Hello Everyone
-# hi this oops weely codes for this sem
+# This repositary contains all oops codes
-# lab 4 code added
-# lab 5 is at comming thursday
+# Kindly take reference if u need
+# Now all 4 lab previous codes are updated.